Victoria Daily Times, March 13, 1943.

 There is an interesting and romantic story concerning the first apple tree that ever grew in the Pacific North West.
 At a sumptuous banquet in London in 1826 the guest of honor was Capt.
 Simpson, who was on the eve of his departure for Fort Vancouver, in the service of the Hudson’s Bay Company.
 Apples were served for dessert.
 A lady guest at the dinner picked out seeds from her apple and dropped them in Capt.
 Simpson’s pocket.
 She told him to plant them in the New World.
 Simpson forgot all about them.
 He had no occasion on the long voyage around the Horn to wear his dinner clothes.
 But, at the dinner of welcome in Fort Vancouver he came across the seeds; he told McLoughlin the story.
 McLoughlin was a great horticulturist, he gave immediately instructions to his Scottish gardener, Bruce, to plant them in a box.

 To the astonishment of everyone at the Fort the seeds produced.
-The first yield was one apple, which was cut into 17 pieces, a peace for everyone at the chief factor’s dinner table.
+The first yield was one apple, which was cut into 17 pieces, a piece for everyone at the chief factor’s dinner table.